Jompda/linux-configs/endeavour-i3/README.md

 - setup wifi
 - fix tray icons
 - fix dunst showing just a questionmark for some events
-- turn picom workspace animations
 - install RStudio
+- fix i3 workspaces
+  - picom animations should work correctly when the workspaces exist